-- (3) Online Certificate Status Protocol (OCSP) service - (4) For the CAs' own certificates, until the expiry date of all certificates issued by their corresponding private keys. - (5) All issued certificates (including certificates issued to other CAs). - (6) Issued CARL (such as CA issued certificates given to other CAs). - (7) Privacy protection policy.
+- (3) Online Certificate Status Protocol (OCSP) request service - (4) For the CAs' own certificates, until the expiry date of all certificates issued by their corresponding private keys. - (5) All issued certificates (including certificates issued to other CAs). - (6) Issued CARL (such as CA issued certificates given to other CAs). - (7) Privacy protection policy. - (8) The latest result of the external audit. - (9) Related latest news.